mikegreber/NetworkedShooter/README.md

   - Reactive crosshairs for weapons
   - Clean delegate use to drive UI
 - Health, Shield, Speed Boost, Jump Boost, and Ammo pickups
-- GameMode Logic
-  - Warmup, Playing, and Cooldown phase for rounds
-  - Kills and Deaths tracked for each player

 # Controls
 - WASD - Movement